-With social events for work, family and friends over for the festive season, you may have more opportunities to enjoy a drink.
+At garden get-togethers, and as pubs and restaurants re-open, you may have more opportunities to enjoy a drink this summer.
 If you're going to drink alcohol, plan how to get home without driving, and be aware that you could still be over the limit the morning after.

 - After drinking when will you be safe to drive?

 - It takes a lot longer than you might think for alcohol to pass through the body.
 On average it takes around one hour per unit of alcohol, though this can vary depending on a number of factors such as your weight, whether you’ve eaten and even how tired you are

 - And with so many different drinks and glass sizes, it’s easy to get confused about how many units are in your drink

 - Here are some examples of approximately how long it takes after drinking to be safe to drive

 - Four cans of cider / lager (5%) - 11 hours